hiddentao/rules/devdocs/project.md

     - Red for errors (output to stderr).
     - Lightgrey for verbose debug messages when `--verbose` is enabled.
 - **Testing:**
-  - Primary focus on end-to-end testing using Mocha to validate complete functionality.
+  - Primary focus on end-to-end testing using Bun's test framework to validate complete functionality.
+  - E2E tests are configured with 20-second timeouts to accommodate longer-running operations.
   - Limited unit testing only for format conversion utilities and logging configuration.
   - Test data organized in test/data folder with the following structure:
     - test/data/all/: Contains all three rule types (.cursor/rules folder, .cursorrules file, .windsurfrules file)